MatteoGioia/neuron/zettelkasten/University/Cloud Computing/CLD - LAB I.md

 21. No, a default one will be used when creating the stack.
 However, it might still be a good idea to define a network if our application is complex or we want to test a real world scenario.

-22. Theorically yes, we can obtain kind of the same result with the command line.
-However, docker-compose makes it much easier by only having to invoke one command, creating a network for us, making the syntax more readable and so on.
-Furthermore, it makes the removal of the network and volumes (if --volumes tag is used) automatic, whereas we would have to add specific tags in the docker run command to ensure that happens.
-Finally, the docker compose makes it easier to abstract and write more complex configurations, are the yml language is easier to read than one gigantic command line.
+22. Yes, we can obtain the same result with the command line but only if our configuration is not too complex.
+If we want to manage networks/volumes/dependencies (and much more) efficiently, we'll need a dockerfile.
+Advantages of using a dockerfile include the automatic removal of networks and volumes (if --volumes tag is used), better readability and ease of use when writing complex configurations.